junxit/us-congress-bills-110/metadata.md

 - 2008-04-14 — Placed on the House Calendar, Calendar No. 203.
 - 2008-04-14 — The House Committee on Rules reported an original measure, H. Rept.
 110-585, by Ms. Sutton.
 - 2008-04-14 — The House Committee on Rules reported an original measure, H. Rept.
 110-585, by Ms. Sutton.
+- 2008-04-15 — Amendment (A001) offered by Ms. Sutton. (consideration: CR H2305; text: CR H2305)
+- 2008-04-15 — Amendment agreed to by House: On agreeing to the Sutton amendment (A001) Agreed to by voice vote.
+- 2008-04-15 — Considered as privileged matter. (consideration: CR H2299-2306; text of measure as reported in House: CR H2299)
+- 2008-04-15 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1102.
+- 2008-04-15 — House amendment agreed to: On agreeing to the Sutton amendment (A001) Agreed to by voice vote.
+- 2008-04-15 — House amendment offered
+- 2008-04-15 — House amendment offered/reported by : Amendment (A001) offered by Ms. Sutton.(consideration: CR H2305; text: CR H2305)
+- 2008-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-15 — On agreeing to the Sutton amendment (A001) Agreed to by voice vote.
+- 2008-04-15 — On agreeing to the resolution Agreed to by recorded vote: 222 - 195 (Roll no. 187).
+- 2008-04-15 — On ordering the previous question on the amendment (A001) and on the resolution Agreed to by the Yeas and Nays: 220 - 196 (Roll no. 186). (consideration: CR H2305-2306)
+- 2008-04-15 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 222 - 195 (Roll no. 187).
+- 2008-04-15 — Roll call votes on amendments in House